Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: Algorithmic formulation and examples

 In Algorithm \ref{MaxOrdAlgArith}, there is still one black box to be described further: HasseDeriv.
 In contrast to derivatives in the characteristic zero case, we cannot compute them iteratively.
 Instead, the Hasse-Schmidt derivatives of a given polynomial $f(\bx )$ are extracted from $f(\bx + \underline{t})$ as the coefficients of the respective $\underline{t}^{\alpha}$, as was already mentioned above (see \eqref{eq:HasseSchmidt_mit_Taylor}).
 In view of the need to compute derivatives with respect to a regular system of parameters for a non-trivial $Z$, we are forced to reconsider the arguments of Remark \ref{NachDiff}:

 \begin{Rk} In the setting analogous to Remark \ref{NachDiff}, we again consider a minor $q=\operatorname{det}(M)$ of the Jacobian matrix of $Z$ and restrict the considerations to $D(q)$, where $q$ is invertible.
-As before, we can can compute the usual derivatives w.r.t. $\underline{y}$.
-To pass to Hasse derivatives, however, we have to recall the symbolic identity, which we encountered on page \pageref{Hassesymbolic}:
+As before, we can can compute the usual derivatives w.r.t. $ {(\underline{y})} $.
+To pass to Hasse{-Schmidt} derivatives, however, we have to recall the symbolic identity \eqref{eq:HS-der_one},

-This stresses that first order Hasse derivatives coincide with usual derivatives and it allows us to transform the higher usual derivatives into Hasse derivatives at each step of the computation by applying the appropriate correction factor.
+This stresses that first order Hasse{-Schmidt} derivatives coincide with usual derivatives and it allows us to transform the higher usual derivatives into Hasse{-Schmidt} derivatives at each step of the computation by applying the appropriate correction factor.

-In the algorithm to compute the list of Hasse derivatives, we thus carry along the information from which derivative a given polynomial originated and reuse this when passing to the next derivative.
+In the algorithm to compute the list of Hasse{-Schmidt} derivatives, we thus carry along the information from which derivative a given polynomial originated and reuse this when passing to the next derivative.
 What we are not allowed to apply in this approach is a change of generators of intermediate ideals.
 Therefore, we need to carry along both the list of already computed derivatives and the corresponding saturated ideal. \end{Rk}

 In \underline{Algorithm \ref{HasseDer}: HasseDeriv (p.\pageref{HasseDer})}, the previous considerations have been reformulated closer to an implementable algorithm.

 Even if we start with a trivial ambient space, i.e., $ I_Z = \langle 0 \rangle $, it may become non-trivial after blowing up: